EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Finished the book so tomorrow I will continue with my challenges.
 * Challenges you faced - None.
 * Tasks for tomorrow - Keep reading.

+## Day 70

+* Project you are working on - Bootstrap
+* Progress today - Today I learnt about bootstrap.
+I will continue to learn and utilise this on my sites.
+* Challenges you faced - None.
+* Tasks for tomorrow - Keep reading.